Sierra Leone / Stauffer Collection

-The Sierra Leone / Stauffer Collection documents the development and operations of Otterbein Sierra Leone Foreign Study Program in Comparative Education.
-The program was developed from 1967 to 1971 by Mildred Stauffer, assistant professor of Education, and Dr. Chester Addington, Education professor and head of the department.
-In the late 1960s, Otterbein College had a large number of alumni and contacts in leadership positions throughout Sierra Leone.
-These connections and the unique opportunity for students and professors to analyze the role of education in economic, political, and social change within a different culture, prompted the Education Department to develop the Sierra Leone Foreign Study Program in Comparative Education.
-After only two years, 1969-1970 and 1970-1971, the program was cancelled due to financial constraints and political unrest in Sierra Leone.
+The Sierra Leone / Stauffer Collection documents the development and operations of the Otterbein Sierra Leone Foreign Study Program in Comparative Education.
+The program was developed from 1967 to 1971 by Mildred Stauffer, assistant professor of education, and Dr. Chester Addington, Education professor and head of the department.
+In the late 1960s, Otterbein College had many alumni and contacts in leadership positions throughout Sierra Leone.
+These connections and the unique opportunity for students and professors to analyze the role of education in economic, political, and social change within a different culture prompted the Education Department to develop the Sierra Leone Foreign Study Program in Comparative Education.
+After only two years, 1969-1970 and 1970-1971, the program was canceled due to financial constraints and political unrest in Sierra Leone.